gasiabi/homelab-network-standalone-ap/README.md

 #  Homelab Network with Cisco Standalone AP with VLANs and WPA2 Authentication
 This project documents a basic home lab network setup with a router, switch, and standalone access point, connecting multiple clients.
+Set up multiple SSIDs with VLANs to separate network traffic for different user groups.
+Configured WPA2 authentication for secure access.

 ## Files
 - **`configuration_files/`**